Multimedia University: Business and management

-Engineering and technology
+Artificial intelligence and engineering

-The Faculty of Engineering (FOE) is based in Cyberjaya.
+The Faculty of Artificial Intelligence and Engineering (FAIE) is based in Cyberjaya.
+Formerly known as Faculty of Engineering (FOE).
 It offers bachelor's degrees accredited by the Washington Accord in electrical, electronics, computer, telecommunications, nanotechnology, and optical engineering.
 The Faculty of Engineering and Technology (FET), based in Malacca offers courses in electronics and mechanical engineering.
 The majors offered by the FET Electronics Engineering courses are robotics & automation, and telecommunications.
 All engineering courses in Malacca are also accredited by the Washington Accord.
+Since 2026, it has been rebranded and relaunched into FAIE.

 Creative multimedia and cinematic arts

 The Faculty of Creative Multimedia (FCM), based in the Cyberjaya was established in 1999.
 Prior to that, it was based in the Malacca campus and known as the Faculty of Media Arts and Science.
-The Cyberjaya campus offers programs in animation and visual effects, advertising design, media arts, virtual reality, and interface design.
+The Cyberjaya campus offers programs in animation and visual effects, advertising design, and immersive media design.
 The Johor campus was established in 2013 to offer the cinematic arts program, which was designed in collaboration with the University of Southern California.
 The Faculty of Cinematic Arts was later established and relocated to the Cyberjaya campus.

 Law

 The Faculty of Law (FOL) is based in Malacca.
 The university's law programme was formerly a part of the business faculty, then known as the Faculty of Business and Law, before establishing as its own independent faculty in 2013.
 FOL students are fully exempted from taking the CLP examination.
+On 8 May 2026, the university launched its legal clinic.